Issues and the Photographs

 The two photographic projects are:

-· One project showcases Miami's blue ocean ecosystems.
-“Blue” refers to the wet, ocean, and aquatic plants, as compared with the “green” land-based plants.
-Ocean ecosystems, also called blue carbon ecosystems, because they capture and store carbon dioxide from the atmosphere for hundreds of years and more effectively than green ecosystems (see Ocean Ecosystems: A Primer).
-These photos are in black and white to make the beautiful but threatened landscapes appear more dramatic.
-The color photos in this series remind us of human threats to the environment, such as from burning of fossil fuels (see Photos of Ocean Ecosystems).
+· One project showcases Miami's blue ocean ecosystems climate issue.
+“Blue” refers to wet, ocean, and aquatic plants, as compared to “green” land-based plants.
+Blue ocean ecosystems are also called blue carbon ecosystems because they capture and store carbon dioxide from the atmosphere for hundreds of years more effectively than green ecosystems (see Ocean Ecosystems: A Primer).
+Many of these photos are in black and white to make the beautiful but threatened landscapes appear more dramatic.
+The color photos are to remind us of human threats to the environment, such as from burning of fossil fuels (see Photos of Blue Ocean Ecosystems).

 · The second project illustrates the pervasive issue of sunny-day flooding.
-Photos of water reflections create an echo effect of the land that is being or soon to be submerged.
-Photos with wading birds remind us that wildlife depends on this threatened natural environment.
-Presently, during King Tides, the tide can rise by an extra foot, causing breaches in retaining structures and inland flooding (see Photos of Flooding).
+Color photos of water reflections create an echo effect of the land that is being or soon to be submerged.
+Presently, during King Tides, the tide can rise by an extra foot, causing breaches in retaining walls and inland flooding (see Photos of Sunny-Day Flooding).

-Blue ecosystems, in addition to capturing and storing carbon dioxide, are a critical link between these two projects in that flooding is made worse because they are diminishing.
-Furthermore, flooding reduces the ability of blue ecosystems to absorb carbon dioxide from the atmosphere.
-The hope is that the beauty captured will help combat future environmental damage and feelings of hopelessness about climate change.
-The optimism is that these images will encourage people to take actions to lessen climate change, such as protecting and preserving blue ocean ecosystems (see Protect and Preserve).
+Blue ocean ecosystems are effective at fighting climate change.
+They are nature-based, can store carbon for a long time and impede flooding.
+Furthermore, flooding reduces the ability of blue ocean/blue carbon ecosystems to absorb carbon dioxide from the atmosphere.
+The hope is that the beauty captured in these photos will help combat future environmental damage and feelings of hopelessness about climate change.
+The optimism is that these images will encourage people to take nature-based actions* to lessen climate change, such as protecting and preserving blue ocean ecosystems (see Protect and Preserve and Examples of Difference Others are Making and More Inspiration).

-Technical note: Some photographs were taken with neutral density filters to allow for a slow shutter speed; these can evoke the shimmering water characteristic of Impressionist paintings of the late 19th century.
+Technical note: Some photographs were taken with neutral density filters to allow for a slow shutter speed; this technique can evoke the shimmering water characteristic of Impressionist paintings of the late 19th century.